-Vice-President for Education: Ondrej Kucerak is the Sabbatical Officer responsible for Education for 2021-2022.
-It is an important part of Ondrej's role to support Class Reps in representing their classmates, and to ensure they are provided with the best possible training.
+- Vice-President for Education: Rhiannon Ledwell is the Elected Student Officer responsible for Education for 2023-2024.
+It is an important part of Rhiannon's role to support Class Reps in representing their classmates, and to ensure they are provided with the best possible training.
 Overall, the VP for Education is there to represent students on educational and teaching quality issues in the University.
-Ondrej also supports and provides guidance to School Conveners (UG & PG1), who sit on the Education Committees.
-You can reach Ondrej by emailing ausaeducation@abdn.ac.uk, messaging Vice President for Education on Teams, or via Facebook (Ondrej Kucerak VP for Education).

-- School Conveners: School Conveners work in partnership with the VP for Education to ensure that the views of all students within each School are effectively represented, both at University and AUSA.
+Rhiannon also supports and provides guidance to School Conveners (UG & PG), who sit on the Education Committees.
+You can reach Rhiannon by emailing ausaeducation@abdn.ac.uk. - School Conveners: School Conveners work in partnership with the VP for Education to ensure that the views of all students within each School are effectively represented, both at University and within the Students' Union.
 They take proactive steps to ensure the involvement of Class Reps and other students in School-wide issues and campaigns.
 They also provide opportunities for students in your School to network in a student-led space to discuss issues concerning the School, and organise projects and campaigns that will make positive changes happen.
 School Conveners coordinate and organise meetings of students and Reps within your School, and represent the views of the student body in meetings with staff and academics.
 School Conveners also help Class Reps prepare for SSLCs via one-to-one or group meetings.
 School Conveners receive their School's Class Rep contact details from the School Office and will be able to contact you.
-If you are not sure who your School Convener is, please email ausareps@abdn.ac.uk or ausareps@abdn.ac.uk. - AUSA Student Representation Co-ordinator: The Student Representation Co-ordinator deals with all matters relating to student representation, including supporting the VP for Education in maintaining and developing the Class Rep system.
-Once you become a Class Rep, and join the Class Reps 2021/22 Microsoft Teams group, the Student Representation Co-ordinator can contact you in relation to your progress with training, recognition and other resources.
-The Student Representation Co-ordinator helps facilitate webinars and workshops for Class Reps, responds to Class Rep queries and manages the Enhanced Transcript recognition for Class Reps and School Conveners.
-You can contact the Representation Co-ordinator with any questions relating to your role at ausareps@abdn.ac.uk. - Support via Microsoft Teams: Once you have been elected a Class Rep, you can join the Microsoft Teams Group.
-This is a space which is available for collaboration and discussion with your fellow Class Reps and where you can ask questions.
-You will also be able to contact your School Convenor.
-We'll also use this group to post the latest updates on Class Rep training opportunities, any issues we are aware of and information on the Enhanced Transcript recognition which is available to Class Reps.
-You an join the group here.
+If you are not sure who your School Convener is, please email ausareps@abdn.ac.uk or ausaeducation@abdn.ac.uk.

+The Students' Union Student Representation Co-ordinator: The Student Representation Co-ordinator deals with all matters relating to student representation, including supporting the VP for Education in maintaining and developing the Class Rep system.
+Once you become a Class Rep the Student Representation Co-ordinator can contact you in relation to your progress with training, recognition and other resources.
+The Student Representation Co-ordinator helps facilitate webinars and workshops for Class Reps, responds to Class Rep queries and manages the recognition for Class Reps and School Conveners.
+You can contact the Representation Co-ordinator with any questions relating to your role at ausareps@abdn.ac.uk.